cryptic-game/python3-lib/README.md

 ## Quick-Start

-Here is are 11 lines of code for your first echo microservice:
+Here are 11 lines of code for your first echo microservice:

 ```python
 from cryptic import MicroService